 Public Health Practice

 Public Health Practice is a concentration often preferred by professionals, such as physicians, nurses, social workers, and nutritionists, who work in public health settings.
 This concentration builds upon the strong foundation of the five basic MPH concentrations by allowing students the opportunity to develop greater breadth in two, three, or four of the existing concentrations.
 Such breadth is usually required of professionals who assume positions of leadership in public health.
-It is available to students in joint degree programs on the campus, working professionals who return to campus to study, and medical and other health professional residents in Gainesville and Jacksonville.
+The campus program is available to students in joint degree programs on the campus, working professionals who return to campus to study, and medical and other health professional residents in Gainesville and Jacksonville.
+The online program is available to individuals who have experience in the field, or a prior degree in a health-related field.

 The curriculum for the Public Health Practice MPH follows the same model as the other five concentrations.
 Students begin their programs with the MPH core courses required of all students.
 Instead of a specified set of concentration core courses, however, these students choose 2 to 3 courses from concentration core course options in 2-4 of the other concentrations.
 Selections include courses with problem-based methodologies to enhance students’ practice skill sets.
 Students complete their degrees with a 5-8 credit internship.
 The concentration is offered in the traditional 48-credit format or in an accelerated 42-credit format.